We are committed to supporting opioid stewardship initiatives

 Perioperative Surgical Home™ is a patient-centric, team-based model of care created by leaders within the American Society of Anesthesiologists to help meet the demands of a rapidly approaching health care paradigm that will emphasize gratified providers, improved population health, reduced care costs, and satisfied patients.

-Waste may include products expiring, products prepared for administration but not administered to the patient (e.g., when a physician discontinues or a patient refuses administration), and drug product remaining after a partial dose is removed from its packaged unit.7 To minimize waste, controlled substances are stocked in as ready-to-use form as possible (e.g., avoiding the use of multidose vials) and in the lowest commercially available units for doses frequently prescribed for patients.7Learn How Simplist can Help
+Waste may include products expiring, products prepared for administration but not administered to the patient (e.g., when a physician discontinues or a patient refuses administration), and drug product remaining after a partial dose is removed from its packaged unit.7 Controlled substances that are stocked in as ready-to-use form as possible7 and in optimal product sizes may help reduce medication waste.1

 Drug diversion can be defined as any criminal act or deviation that removes a prescription drug from its intended path.7 It is estimated that approximately 10% to 15% of all healthcare professionals will misuse drugs or alcohol at some time during their career.8 Controlled substances diversion in health systems can lead to serious patient safety issues, harm to the diverter, and significant liability risk to the organization.7 Optimizing product size may help minimize waste, risk of drug diversion, and costs accordingly.1